NamesAreHard6600/CS312-CourseProjectPart2/README.md

 This code should be able to be run on either Windows or Linux.
 I ran the code on Windows.

 ### Pipeline Diagram:
+IMPORTANT NOTE: Diagram only supported by some md translators.
+Please view on Github if needed.
 ```mermaid
 flowchart TD
     A[Terraform Apply] --> B[EC2 Instance]